 Brown rice is one of the longer cooking varieties of rice, but the Instant Pot makes the process easier because you don’t have to wait for water to boil before you get started.
 Just add the rice and water, press a button, and walk away!
 I love the freedom of not having to babysit a pot on the stove.

 The other way you can cook rice is using the pot-in-pot cooking method.
-In this case, you put the rice and water in a separate oven-safe bowl, and place that bowl on a trivet in your Instant Pot, with water below it to bring the pot to pressure.
+In this case, the rice cooks in a separate oven-safe bowl, rather than directly in the bottom of the pot.

 The benefit of cooking any variety of rice using the pot-in-pot method is that you can cook another dish on the bottom of the pot at the same time.
 For example, my Instant Pot Chipotle Burrito Bowls have dry black beans cook from scratch on the bottom of the pot, while a bowl of brown rice cooks on top of that in a separate bowl.